EPIPHANIES, A JESUS SIGHTING, PECAN BROWNIES

 Abbey of Gethsemani in Trappist, Kentucky.
 He was

-author on topics of religion, ethics and
+a prolific author on topics of religion, ethics and

 spirituality, ahead of his time, who died in 1968.